dcasey07/dementia-modeling/README.md

 - What conditions increase the likelihood of having dementia?
 - What correlations are present between the features and the target?

-**Machine Learning:**
-- Supervised Learning:
-  - Target: 0 - No dementia; 1 - Yes dementia
-- Potential models:
+**Models in the Project:**
-  - Random Forest (Visualize Feature Importance)
+- Random Forest
-  - Logistic Regression - Wilian
+- Logistic Regression
-  - Neural Network - Teresita
+- Neural Network
-  - KNN
-  - XGBoost - Daniel
+- XGBoost

-**Rubric Considerations**

-- Data and data delivery - Kaggle input csv > Pandas/Jupyter notebook > Cleaned output csv
-- Back End (ETL) - Potentially SQLite (smaller dataset)
-- Visualizations - Matplotlib
-- Group presentations - Google Slides
-  - Overview of dataset source and objective
-  - Exploratory Data Analysis
-  - Outlier Detections/Model Optimizations
-  - Modeling Implementation/Results/Group’s Model of Choice
-  - Flask/APIs (Run the model through python)
-  - Create website that can support input data to test the model
+**Database**
+Information used in the modeling was output into a sqlite database after preprocessing, but before encoding.

+**Deployment:**
+The XGBoost model was deployed on Sagemaker and later used to create a webform application that attempts to predict if the input data reflects a positive or negative case of Dementia